appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/download.md

 <dd>

 This property allows you to set the name of the file.
 You can specify a name or dynamically set it based on query or user data.
 For example, you can use Mustache binding to create a dynamic file name like `{{Table1.selectedRow.id}}`.
+If there is no filename or extension specified, the download will fail.

 </dd>